 Addressing the centuries-old problem of fake news requires innovative approaches.
 Technologists, journalists, educators, researchers and others have a role.
-Everything from “correction bots” to greater journalism transparency to a high school “news literacy” requirement was discussed recently at a “news literacy working group” meeting co-hosted by Facebook and the Cronkite School.
-Cronkite School Innovation Chief Eric Newton reported on the issue and some of the ideas.
-Illustration: The “bat people” discovered living on the moon, according to a series of stories in the New York Sun in August 1835.
-Public domain image.
+Everything from “correction bots” to greater journalism transparency to a high school “news literacy” requirement was discussed in 2017 at a “news literacy working group” meeting co-hosted by Facebook and the Cronkite School.
+What follows is Cronkite School Innovation Chief Eric Newton’s initial report on the issue and some of the ideas from the session.
+In 2018, ASU is working on the issues through a startup project called the News Co/Lab.

 By Eric Newton

 Jonathan Swift once wrote: “Falsehood flies, and truth comes limping after it.”

 Today, thanks to the internet, search engines and social media, falsehoods fly around the world at the speed of light.
 And as they go, they leave fact far behind.